-The North Face Rolling Thunder 22 Review
+The Updated Rolling Thunder 22

 The North Face Rolling Thunder 22 measures 22 x 14 x 8.5 inches and weighs 7 lbs 10 oz.
-It's made with TNF's "Base Camp" material (1000D polyester with TPE lamination), and comes in TNF Black as well as Double Take Print/Terrazzo Pink, Brunette Brown Catalog Print, and Zinc Grey/Duck Green.
+It's made with TNF's "Base Camp" material (1000D polyester with TPE lamination) and comes in TNF Black as well as Double Take Print/Terrazzo Pink, Brunette Brown Catalog Print, and Zinc Grey/Duck Green.

 Ease of Transport

 The North Face Rolling Thunder 22 has a bit of a wide turning radius, making quick turns or maneuvering through a crowded airport a bit of a challenge.
 Its wheels are large enough to handle a packed parking lot with ease, but once inside the airport and on polished surfaces we found ourselves wishing for a four-wheeled bag, once again.
 There would be no point to that though, as this bag is made to go off-road more than on-marble.
-The handle was sturdy and adjustable to a shorter length, which was nice for keeping it closer to us, but the top of the handle is very wide and we couldn't get our laptop bag's carrying handle over it.
+The handle was sturdy and adjustable to a shorter length, which was nice for keeping it close to us, but the top of the handle is very wide and we couldn't get our laptop bag's carrying handle over it.
 There is an add-a-bag hook though for that reason, though we typically prefer the feel of carrying it against the handle.

 This bag was able to accommodate everything we'd need for a long weekend trip, but lacks any sort of division or structure for keeping nice clothes looking "nice."
 If you're heading to a fancy wedding or on a business trip, this is not

 This bag is really just a rolling duffel, and as such doesn't have many features to write home about.
 There are no internal or external compression straps, the external pockets are too small to accommodate a laptop, and not padded either so we'd hesitate to put a tablet in them.
 There is a sunglasses/phone pocket at the top of the bag, and an add-a-bag hook which is also a nice touch.
 The bottom frame does help the bag stay upright and it's not too front heavy, but it did tip over on us a few times.
 Compared to the Eagle Creek Tarmac AWD Carry-On, which has an endless array of features to make travelling easier, like a an elastic cord that holds down your jacket and an expandable zipper, the Rolling Thunder is on the plain side.

 This bag ranked very high for durability.
 The material is beefy, the handle is sturdy, and every detail on this bag is well-constructed.
-The wheels are encased in a heavy-duty plastic cover to protect them from damage (though it can't protect them from getting dirty — more on that later), and the frame is solidly built, unlike the flimsy frames on the Travelpro Maxlite 4 22 and the Travelpro Magna 2, which dented easily.
+The wheels are encased in a heavy-duty plastic cover to protect them from damage (though it can't protect them from getting dirty — more on that later), and the frame is solidly built, unlike the flimsy frames on the Travelpro Maxlite 5 22 and the Travelpro Magna 2, which dented easily.
 We've had TNF duffels last a lifetime, and don't doubt that this one will as well.

 TNF states that they recently made this rolling duffel's frame 25% lighter.
 We never tested the heavier version, but this one never felt too cumbersome at 7 lbs 10 oz.
 You do have to pull it though, unlike four-wheeled bags that you can push, so keep that in mind before you load it up with too many bricks.
 It's also 3 lbs heavier than the Osprey Ozone Wheeled 22, so if you anticipate carrying your bag a lot, maybe up and down stairs on public transportation, then consider that model instead.